 Tea drinking becomes very popular at court, inspiring the custom of “Tribute tea”, whereby tea growers “donate” their very best tea to the Emperor and the Imperial court.

-794 C.E.
+794

 Japanese monks plant tea bushes in Kyoto’s Imperial gardens.

-900 C.E.
+900

-Japan is again influenced by Chinese culture, when Japanese scholars return from a visit to China bearing tea.
+Japan is influenced by Chinese culture, when Japanese scholars return from a visit to China bearing tea.

 The Jurgen tribes from North Eastern China united to establish the Jin Dynasty (1115-1234AD) used to put milk in tea.